KuzneY2K/fs-journal/notes/09-node.md

 only on .find methods should .populate be tacked onto the end.

-.sort('createdAt') will have mongoose sort by created at, or you can even use updated at. tacked on after find method, on db context
+.sort('-createdAt') will have mongoose sort by created at, or you can even use updated at. tacked on after find method, on db context